consoledotdev/home/content/selection-criteria.md

 [Console works with vendors](/advertise/) who want to reach our audience of experienced developers.
 We pride ourselves on being transparent in our editorial approach and all potential partners must meet the above selection criteria before we will work with them.
+Partners are able to choose the date of their review, which will appear first in the newsletter, but they do not get to influence or even read the review before it is published.